 But keep in mind that, Don’t shoot real estate photos, When the sky is cloudy because you won’t get better quality pictures at that time.
 So it will be better to select another time.

-Most of the real estate photographers like to take real estate pictures before the sunset.
+Most real estate photographers like to take real estate pictures before the sunset.
 Doubtlessly, at this season of the day, you can get a lovely picture.

 Analyze the property in advance

 When you visit your clients’ house, it is important to notice every detail of their house.
 Whatever it’s interiors or exteriors.
 Also, you need to learn every distinction of the house.